NikhilM98/sugarizer-school-portal-server/README.md

 - The `databaseUrl` value determines the URL of the MongoDB database in the cluster.
 If `replicaset` is `true` then it is the name of the MongoDB Replicaset chart, like `mymongodb`.
 If `replicaset` is `false` then it is the local URL of the MongoDB database in the cluster, like `sugarizer-service-db-mymongodb.sugarizer-mymongodb.svc.cluster.local`.

 The **[log]** section indicates how the server log access.
 If `level` value is greater than 0 or is not present, Sugarizer School Portal will log all access to the server on the command line.

+The **[webhooks]** section indicates the additional webhooks that you can connect the server to.
+Currently it supports `Slack`.
+You can enter the [slack_webhook_url](https://api.slack.com/messaging/webhooks) of your slack channel to connect the server with the webhook.
+You can follow [these](https://api.slack.com/messaging/webhooks#getting_started) instructions to create a webhook.
+Set `slack_webhook_url` to `false` if you do not want your app to connect with Slack.
+If the app is connected with slack, it'll send notifications to the channel if a deployment is created or destroyed.

 ## Running Sugarizer School Portal securely using SSL (Optional and not required if Helm is used for setup)